vanitasvitae/vanitasvitae.github.io/README.md

 ## Welcome

-I am a free software developer and computer science student from Germany.
+My name is Paul Schaub, I am a free software developer and computer science student from Germany.

 ## Projects